-Material contractual obligations arising in the normal course of business primarily consist of long-term debt and interest payments, operating leases, pension deferral principal and interest payments, and workers' compensation and third-party liability claim obligations.
-The following table reflects our material cash outflows that we are contractually obligated to make related to long-term debt, including interest, and operating leases as of December 31, 2022:
+Material contractual obligations arising in the normal course of business primarily consist of long-term debt and interest payments, operating leases, pension deferral principal and interest payments, workers' compensation and third-party liability claim obligations and deferred payroll taxes.
+The following table reflects our material cash outflows that we are contractually obligated to make related to long-term debt, including interest, and operating leases as of December 31, 2021:

-Payments Due by Period Less than 1-3 3-5 After (in millions) Total 1 year years years 5 years ABL Facility (a) \$ 24.2 \$ 7.4 \$ 14.8 \$ 2.0 \$ Term Loan (b) 671.8 68.0 603.8 UST Loans (c) 829.9 37.1 792.8 Lease financing obligations (d) 259.0 45.1 84.8 77.7 51.4 Pension deferral obligations (e) 66.3 66.3 Operating leases (f) 198.6 67.0 57.7 34.3 39.6 Total \$ 2,049.8 \$ 290.9 \$ 1,553.9 \$ 114.0 \$ 91.0
+Payments Due by Period Less than 1-3 3-5 After (in millions) Total 1 year years years 5 years ABL Facility ^(a) \$ 18.1 \$ 6.7 \$ 11.4 \$ \$ Term Loan ^(b) 744.4 54.1 690.3 UST Loans ^(c) 804.1 23.1 781.0 Lease financing obligations ^(d) 308.6 44.8 88.8 81.5 93.5 Pension deferral obligations ^(e) 71.9 71.9 Operating leases ^(f) 245.6 94.4 84.0 27.0 40.2 Total \$ 2,192.7 \$ 295.0 \$ 1,655.5 \$ 108.5 \$ 133.7

-- (a) The ABL Facility includes future payments for the letter of credit and unused line fees and are not included on the Company's consolidated balance sheets. - (b) The Term Loan includes principal and interest payments but excludes unamortized discounts. - (c) The UST Loans includes principal and interest payments, including paid-in-kind interest. - (d) The lease financing obligations consist primarily of interest payments. - (e) Pension deferral obligations includes principal and interest payments on the Second A&R CDA.
-On January 3, 2023, the outstanding balance of the A&R CDA was paid in full, and in compliance with the terms of that agreement reducing our obligations by \$66.3 million. - (f) Operating leases represent future payments under contractual lease arrangements primarily for revenue equipment and land and structures.
+(a) The ABL Facility includes future payments for the letter of credit and unused line fees and are not included on the Company's consolidated balance sheets.

+(b) The Term Loan includes principal and interest payments but excludes unamortized discounts.

+(c) The UST Loans includes principal and interest payments, including paid-in-kind interest.

+(d) The lease financing obligations consist primarily of interest payments.

+(e) Pension deferral obligations includes principal and interest payments on the Second A&R CDA.

+(f) Operating leases represent future payments under contractual lease arrangements primarily for revenue equipment and land and structures.

-We expect cash contributions, if required at all, for our non-union sponsored pension plans to be nominal in 2023 and in years thereafter.
-Additional details on self-insurance accruals for claims are also available in Note 2 to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.
+We expect cash contributions, if required at all, for our non-union sponsored pension plans to be nominal in 2022 and in years thereafter.
+Additional details on self-insurance accruals for claims and deferred payroll taxes are also available in Note 2 and Note 3, respectively, to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.